MattDemers/tutorials/knowledgelog.md

 ## Purpose

-This is a list of things that Matt Demers has found are useful in content creation, whether it's random software, tutorials, or other things.
+This is a list of things that Matt Demers has found are useful in content creation or consumption, whether it's random software, tutorials, or other things.
 This will be updated as Matt finds new things to add to it.
 These things are likely going to be focused on content creation, but will have some notes in terms of how or why they're useful, and categorized appropriately.

 None of these links have trackers or referral codes embedded in them, to the best of my knowledge.
 Use them at your own risk - I don't provide support myself.